 Americans love their straws.
 So much so, that we use an estimated 500 million1 straws per day – roughly the weight of 1,000 cars, or enough to wrap around the earth 2.5 times a day!

-With the green movement growing, and attention turns towards more sustainable practices, consumers are becoming more focused on biodegradable or recyclable straw alternatives, including paper drinking straws.
+With the green movement growing, and attention turning towards more sustainable practices, consumers are becoming more focused on biodegradable or recyclable straw alternatives, including paper drinking straws.

 The straw-less movement has been growing over the past two years and several cities are already banning single-use plastic straws.
 A new law in California makes it illegal for restaurant servers to give customers plastic straws unless asked.
 Public pressure has also driven businesses like Starbucks and Seaworld to announce plans to eliminate plastic straws.